Episcopal Church (United States): LGBT issues

 The church elected its first openly gay bishop, Gene Robinson, in June 2003.
 News of Robinson's election caused a crisis in both the American church and the wider Anglican Communion.
 In October 2003, Anglican primates (the heads of the Anglican Communion's 38 member churches) convened an emergency meeting.
 The meeting's final communiqué included the warning that if Robinson's consecration proceeded, it would "tear the fabric of the communion at its deepest level".
 The news of his ordination caused such an outrage that during the ceremony Robinson wore a bullet-proof vest beneath his vestments, and he also received numerous death threats following his installation as bishop of the Episcopal Diocese of New Hampshire.

 In 2009, the General Convention charged the Standing Commission on Liturgy and Music to develop theological and liturgical resources for same-sex blessings and report back to the General Convention in 2012.
 It also gave bishops an option to provide "generous pastoral support", especially where civil authorities have legalized same-gender marriage, civil unions, or domestic partnerships.

-On July 14, 2009, the Episcopal Church's House of Bishops voted that "any ordained ministry" is open to gay men and lesbians.
+On July 14, 2009, the Episcopal Church's House of Bishops voted that "any ordained ministry" is open to homosexual men and women.
 The New York Times said the move was "likely to send shockwaves through the Anglican Communion".
 This vote ended a moratorium on ordaining gay bishops passed in 2006 and passed in spite of Archbishop Rowan Williams's personal call at the start of the convention that, "I hope and pray that there won't be decisions in the coming days that will push us further apart."

 On July 10, 2012, the Episcopal Church approved an official liturgy for the blessing of same-sex relationships.
 This liturgy was not a marriage rite, but the blessing included an exchange of vows and the couple's agreement to enter into a lifelong committed relationship.

 On June 29, 2015, at the 78th General Convention of the Episcopal Church, a resolution removing the definition of marriage as being between one man and one woman was passed by the House of Bishops with 129 in favor, 26 against, and 5 abstaining.
 The then archbishop of Canterbury, Justin Welby, expressed "deep concern" over the ruling.
 In 2016, Anglican leaders temporarily suspended the Episcopal Church from key positions in their global fellowship in response to the church changing its canons on marriage.

 Transgender people have also joined the priesthood in the Episcopal Church.
 The Rev. Cameron Partridge, who transitioned in 2001 and was ordained in 2005, was the first openly transgender priest to preach at the Washington National Cathedral.
 In 2022, the 80th General Convention of the Episcopal Church, affirmed its position in favor of access to gender affirming care, including all forms of medical transition for people of any age, as a part of the Baptismal call to "respect the dignity of every human being."